Flow-induced bending response rheometer to measure viscoelastic bending of microrods: Materials and Methods

 Bulk alginate gels are made according to an established method \cite{agulhon_influence_2014}.
 Sodium alginate solution (2\% in water) is added to a 3D printed circular mold (50 mm in diameter).
 Filter paper (Whatman no. 1) impregnated with 2\% calcium chloride solution is placed atop the alginate solution and secured in place with another 3D printed part.
 Several milliliters of a solution of the desired divalent cation is placed on top of the filter and allowed to diffuse into the alginate solution.
 After at least one hour, the gel can be removed from the mold, the filter stripped from the gel, and the gel placed in a larger volume of the desired ion solution, either 2\% calcium chloride or 4\% magnesium chloride.
 Gelation is allowed to continue for at least one day.
 After the alginate has completely gelled, the sample is trimmed to the size of the rheometer geometry.

-Prepared gels are added to a 40 mm plate-plate geometry for small angle oscillatory shear (SAOS) measurements consisting of an frequency sweep followed by an amplitude sweep.
+Prepared gels are added to a 40 mm plate-plate geometry for small angle oscillatory shear (SAOS) measurements.
+The plate is lowered onto the sample until the normal force reaches 0.1 N, setting a gap of approximately 3 mm.
+The measurements consist of a frequency sweep followed by an amplitude sweep.
 The amplitude sweep is measured at an angular frequency $\omega=5$ rad/s.
 All samples exhibit a linear regime with constant modulus at strains below 0.1\%.
 The frequency sweep is measured at an oscillatory strain of 0.1\%, which is within the linear regime found from the amplitude sweep for all samples.